Cabinet of the Netherlands: History

+Established in 1798, the Uitvoerend Bewind of the Batavian Republic is considered to be the first government of the Netherlands.

-The first real cabinet was formed in 1848 after a constitution was adopted which limited the power of the King and introduced the principle of ministerial responsibility to parliament.
+The first cabinet of the Kingdom of the Netherlands was formed in 1848 after a constitution was adopted which limited the power of the King and introduced the principle of ministerial responsibility to parliament.
 Until 1888 cabinets lacked a real coordinating role, and instead ministers were focused on their own department.
 After 1888 cabinets became more political.

-Of the thirty coalition governments since World War II, only three excluded the largest party (all three times PvdA) and the largest number of parties in a coalition was 5 (in 1971 and 1973).
+Of the 32 coalition governments since World War II, only three excluded the largest party (all three times PvdA) and the largest number of parties in a coalition was 5 (in 1971 and 1973).
 After that, the three major Christian-democratic parties merged into CDA, and 2- or 3-party coalitions became standard.

-Since 1945 there have been thirty cabinets, which were headed by 15 Prime Ministers.
-Willem Drees and Jan Peter Balkenende both chaired the most cabinets (four) and Ruud Lubbers served as Prime Minister the longest (between 1982 and 1994).
+Since 1945 there have been 32 cabinets, which were headed by 16 prime ministers.
+Willem Drees and Jan Peter Balkenende both chaired the most cabinets (four) and Ruud Lubbers served as prime minister the longest (between 1982 and 1994).
 The second Rutte cabinet was the longest lasting cabinet since World War II (1,816 days); only the cabinet led by Theo Heemskerk sat longer (2025 days).
 The first Balkenende cabinet is the shortest lasting normal cabinet since World War II (87 days); only the fifth cabinet of Hendrikus Colijn lasted shorter (10 days).

-Council of Ministers of the Kingdom

-The Cabinet of the Netherlands also takes responsibility for day-to-day affairs in the Kingdom of the Netherlands, which is distinct from the Netherlands, as it also includes the Netherlands Antilles and Aruba.
-If affairs are decided which are of vital importance of the Kingdom as a whole, the Council of Ministers of the Netherlands is joined by one Minister Plenipotentiary for Aruba and one for the other Antilles to form the Council of Ministers of the Kingdom.